ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 ## Discovery

-The Administrator can discover the group-collection resource from a resource directory, for instance {{I-D.ietf-core-resource-directory}} and {{I-D.hartke-t2trg-coral-reef}}, or from .well-known/core , by using the resource type "ace.oscore.gm" defined in {{iana-rt}} of this specification.
+The Administrator can discover the group-collection resource from a resource directory, for instance {{I-D.ietf-core-resource-directory}} and {{I-D.hartke-t2trg-coral-reef}}, or from .well-known/core, by using the resource type "ace.osc.gm" defined in {{iana-rt}} of this specification.

 The Administrator can discover group-configuration resources for the group-collection resource as specified below in {{collection-resource-get}} and {{collection-resource-fetch}}.